“Paint us an angel with the floating violet robe and a face paled by the celestial light; paint

 and weather-beaten faces that have bent over the spade and done the rough work of the world, those homes with their tin pans,

 their brown pitchers, their rough curs and their clusters of onions.

 It is needful we should remember their existence, else we may happen to leave them out of our religion and philosophy,

 and frame lofty theories which only fit the world of extremes.
 Therefore, let art always remind us of them; therefore, let

 us always have men ready to give the loving pains of life to the faithful representing of commonplace things, men who see

 beauty in the commonplace things, and delight in showing how kindly the light of heaven falls on them.” -George

 Why did I create the Lewis Hine Project?

 Back in the 1960s, I was taking

 an American history course in college, and it occurred to me that the reason I was so bored with it was because I couldn’t

-identify with the people and events I was
+identify with the people I was reading and learning about.

-studying.
 As far as I knew, no one in my family was ever a general, or a

 president, or a senator, or a railroad magnate, or some other famous or privileged person (mostly rich white men).
 As the

 saying goes, we were just plain folks.
 I thought to myself, “Didn’t history happen to ordinary people, too?”

 In 2002, I

 took a course in genealogy at a local college and went to work exploring my family history.
 I found out a bunch of amazing

 stuff.
 My father’s maternal grandparents married at age 17, left their homes in Indiana in a covered wagon, and

 headed slowly to Kansas to look for a place to farm.
 They eventually had nine children, four of them destined to die in their

 first year.
 My father’s paternal great-grandfather came to the US (Illinois) from Ireland in the 1830s, and lost five

 of his six sons in the Civil War.
 Both my father and I were named after the only son who survived.
-Now, that’s history I can relate to!
+That was history I could

-and families depicted in the child labor photographs of Lewis Hine were unwittingly caught in the
+The children and families depicted in the child labor photographs of Lewis Hine were unwittingly caught in the

 act of making history, but we know almost nothing about them.
-The pictures were taken for a noble purpose, but a century later, they have become
+The pictures were taken for a noble purpose, but a century later,

-history has forgotten.
+that history has forgotten.

 I am well aware that the mostly anecdotal information from descendants may have